-Hernando de Soto, rich from the 1536 Conquest of Peru, was the first to explore North America.
+Hernando de Soto, rich from Conquest in Peru, was the first European to explore North America.
 He sought a northern passage to trade Spain's New World Gold with China, the finest market in the world.
-His people were the first Europeans to chronicle this "Island of Florida."
-They followed trails that became our highways, describing Native Americans along their way at places that are cities today.
-DeSoto's Trails through fourteen states were found using the latest geographic, lunar, and hydrologic intelligence.
-His soldiers' perceptions of America, over four years and 4,000 miles, are linked throughout this presentation.|
+His 1,500 people were the first to describe this "Island of Florida."
+They followed trails which became our highways, describing Native Americans along their way, often at places which are cities today.
+DeSoto's trails in fourteen states were located using the latest geographic, lunar, and sociologic intelligence.
+His soldiers' records, spanning four years and 4,000 miles from 1539, are linked throughout this presentation.|

 Cabeza de Vaca explored America's Gulf Coast just prior to DeSoto.
 While in Houston (circled above), natives convinced Vaca that wealthy tribes and the Pacific Ocean were located to the north.
 After he contacted Coronado in Mexico and DeSoto in Spain, their trails would lead there.
 Not finding an ocean or riches, both would reverse direction above Houston.
 Coronado went home, DeSoto would die here.

 The army built boats that winter then drifted down the "Great River," first the Arkansas then the Mississippi, skirting today's Mississippi.
-Attacked at Vicksburg, the army paddled downstream through Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
+Attacked at Vicksburg, the army paddled downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
 Half of the men survived.

-Tracking DeSoto's army over such a long distance comes down to following them from one place to the next.
-Starting at Havana, which hasn't moved since they sailed from it, into a Florida port that behaves the same today, using their well-written directions, one can locate where they landed.
-Their camp was described in relation to their landing.
-When they left it they described their next camp in relation to geographic features and their last camp, and so on.
+Spanish armies were NEVER sent deep into America after DeSoto and Coronado.
+That is reason enough to suppose that they searched the better part of it.
+After all, Spain explored and/or colonized ALL of the New World elsewhere.
+England and France would continue searching for a seaway to China for the next century, allowing Spain to plunder the New World elsewhere.
+Millions of students have been here!
+Tracking Hernando de Soto's Army... ...over such a long distance comes down to following them from one place to the next.
+Starting at Havana, which hasn't moved since they sailed from it, into a Florida port that remains the same today, using their well recorded directions, one can locate where they landed.
+Their first camp was described in relation to their landing site.
+When they left it they described camps along their way in relation to geographic features from their last camp, and so on.

-Fast Facts FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS
+Conquest FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS

 FOREWARD TEACHERS SCHOLARS PLACE NAMES MOON PHASES